Sara K. Harris

 - Stark/Anti-Kickback, FCA matters

-Sara’s business litigation experience includes matters such as defamation lawsuits, class actions involving alleged underpayment of policy benefits by insurers, defending securities claims against financial institutions and brokers; and prosecuting breach of fiduciary duty and tortious interference claims.
+Sara’s business litigation experience includes matters such as defamation lawsuits, class actions involving alleged underpayment of policy benefits by insurers, and prosecuting trade secret misappropriation, breach of fiduciary duty, and tortious interference claims.

 - Best Lawyers: Ones to Watch (Woodward/White Inc.), Labor and Employment Law – Management, 2022